Chat with us, powered by LiveChat

 Dallas Party Ride runs food tours, birthday dinner crawls, and custom itineraries across the metroplex.
 Check out our full fleet, read our five-star reviews, and call us at (214) 945-0983 to start planning.
 Dallas is waiting — and it's delicious.

-Dallas Party Bus Experts
+Need a Dallas Party Bus Quote?